pzaino/thecrowler/doc/email-crawling-design.md

 - `source_type: email` declares intent.
 A recognized retrieval scheme may help validation, but should not silently turn an unrelated source into email.
 - The endpoint contains no password, OAuth token, or client secret.
+- `connector.proxy_url` is optional for network providers.
+HTTP, HTTPS, and SOCKS5 proxies are supported; the same proxy is used for crawling, OAuth token/API traffic, IMAP/POP3 sessions, and IMAP IDLE listener reconnects.
+Proxy credentials may be supplied in URL userinfo and are redacted from diagnostics.
 - `auth.credential_ref` resolves through the process-wide `email.credentials`
   map in `config.yaml`.
 Environment interpolation or the remote configuration distribution system can provide the credential values; secret material must